nicollis/iOS-Playgrounds/Animations/WorldTrotter/README.md

 **Bonus: Self Created** I updated the Interactive Transition to also properly flow with the user interface

-## Challenge 2: Custom modal tranition animation
+## Challenge 2: Custom modal transition animation

 Create a popup modal animation that loads from the top instead of the bottom.